Prince-Emeka-Ekomaru/syncplay/SOCIAL_MEDIA_CONTENT.md

 The Twelfth Man brings years of football and eSports coverage experience to ensure you don't miss a moment of the action.

-Whether you're competing or spectating, November 30th is going to be LEGENDARY. 🏆
+Whether you're competing or spectating, December 20th is going to be LEGENDARY. 🏆

 Tournament Details:
-📅 Date: November 30, 2025
+📅 Date: December 20, 2025
 💰 Prize Pool: ₦1,500,000
 👥 32 Teams (64 Players)
 🎮 Platform: PlayStation